Exploring the Bitfinity Blockchain: A Comprehensive Testnet Tutorial

 • For the custom tokens, you can either click "Add to wallet," which will automatically import the token, or you can import them manually by using the contract address that can be found on the Faucet

-Testing by Sending BFT
+Testing by Sending BTF

-To test the functionality of the minted BFT tokens, create a secondary account using the MetaMask wallet extension.
+To test the functionality of the minted BTF tokens, create a secondary account using the MetaMask wallet extension.
 This will allow you to send a portion of your tokens to another address and verify the transaction.

 After confirming the transaction, MetaMask will provide you with a transaction hash (TX Hash).
 You can use this unique identifier to search for the transaction on the Bitfinity Testnet block explorer